 A Technical Expertise Report done by a Technical Expert should also be signed and stamped by a Monument Expert.
 Wherever a Project Verifier signs and stamps, a Monument Verifier should also sign and stamp.

-Conclusions on the Construction Quality Control System
+Conclusions on the Construction Quality Control System in Romania

 Despite being bureaucratic and sometimes formal, the System managed to ensure quite a high degree of discipline.

 One must understand that before 1990, almost all constructions in Romania were done by the state, for the state.
-We had large „design institutes”, having hundreds of architects and engineers specialized in a different type of constructions.
+We had large „design institutes”, having hundreds of architects and engineers specialized in different types of constructions.
 They designed civil buildings mostly, For special projects, as the industrial, each sector had its own „institute”: for roads, bridges, and railroads, for heavy or light industry, for the food industry, and so on.

 Once the Communist regime was abolished, the people started to build their own houses, warehouses, office buildings, industrial buildings, and so on.
 Suddenly, instead of one Big Client, we had tens of thousands, each year, enjoying not only personal freedom but also the freedom to build whatever they want.
 Add to this situation the poor economy!
 The Construction Industry was a mess, and the need for proper control was extremely important.